MiloszKrajewski/dotnetcambridge-dither/FsReveal/slides/index.md

 ---

-C# is generally left-to-right and top-down, but has islands of right-to-left and bottom-up:
+C# is generally left-to-right and top-down, but has islands of right-to-left'isms and bottom-up'isms:

     [lang=cs]
     SendEmail(